genenetwork/genenetwork3/README.md

 TMPDIR also needs to be set correctly for the R script(s) (previously there was an issue with it being set to /tmp instead of ~/genenetwork3/tmp)

+## Command-Line Utility Scripts

+This project has a number of utility scripts that are needed in specific cirscumstances, and whose purpose is to support the operation of this application in one way or another.
+Have a look at the [Scripts.md file](./docs/Scripts.md] to see the details for each of the scripts that are available.

 ## Migrations

 **NOTE**: Do not create migration scripts manually.
 Use the processes indicated below.